oconnor663/jacko.io/posts/async_futures.md

 get polled again.
 This sort of thing is why a `Pending` future must _always_ arrange to invoke its `Waker`.[^pending]

-[^event_loop]: This sort of thing often called an "event loop", but right now
+[^event_loop]: This sort of thing is often called an "event loop", but right
-    all we have is sleeps, and those aren't really events.
+    now all we have is sleeps, and those aren't really events.
 We'll build a proper event loop in [Part Three].

 [loop_forever_10]: playground://async_playground/loop_forever_10.rs
 [loop_forever_100]: playground://async_playground/loop_forever_100.rs